SimonDarksideJ/monogame.github.io/content/articles/monogame/whatis/content_pipeline/CP_Tips_For_Developing.md

 ---
 title: What are Tips for Developing Custom Importers and Processors?
-description: The information provided should help when you develop Content Pipeline extensions.
+description: The information provided here should help when you develop Content Pipeline extensions.
 ---

 # Tips for Developing Custom Importers and Processors